-They have been nominated for a Grammy and received a Silver Ciclope Award for their Foster the People “Houdini” music video.
-They have also won three MTV VMAs, most recently in 2014 for Best Direction for DJ Snake and Lil’ Jon’s wildly popular video, “Turn Down for What” which has racked up over 400 million views to date.
-Their Manchester Orchestra “Simple Math” video took home the UK MVA for Video of the Year, and in 2013, DANIELS received the UK MVA for Best Alternative Video for Passion Pit’s “Cry Like a Ghost.”
+The duo gained attention with their boundary-busting music videos.
+Their video for Foster the People’s “Houdini” was nominated for a Grammy and received a Silver Ciclope.
+They have won three MTV VMAs, one in 2014 for Best Direction for DJ Snake and Lil’ Jon’s wildly popular video, “Turn Down for What,” which has racked up over half a billion views to date.
+Their Manchester Orchestra “Simple Math” video took home the UK MVA for Video of the Year, and in 2013, Daniels received the UK MVA for Best Alternative Video for Passion Pit’s “Cry Like a Ghost.”

 They have also won the Grand Prix, the highest award at Cannes Lions International Festival of Creativity, as well as Gold, Silver, and Bronze Ciclopes and Yellow Pencils from D&AD.
 Additionally, they have won Best Music Video at the Vimeo Awards and multiple London International Awards.
 Their videos have screened at the Saatchi & Saatchi New Directors’ Showcase in Cannes, the 2012 SXSW Film Festival (where they were awarded Best Overall Music Video for Battles’ “My Machines”), and at the Los Angeles Film Festival (where their work was featured as part of an interactive retrospective).